Niu Ziyi

-Niu Ziyi (牛梓屹; born 21 September 1999) is a Chinese footballer currently playing as a defender for Henan FC.
+Niu Ziyi (牛梓屹; born 21 September 1999) is a Chinese footballer currently playing as a defender for China League One club Shijiazhuang Gongfu.

 Club career

-Niu Ziyi was promoted to the senior team of Henan Jianye (now known as Henan) within the 2020 Chinese Super League season and would make his debut in league game on 14 August 2020 against Guangzhou Evergrande in a 3-1 defeat where he came on as a substitute for Abduwali Ablet.
+Niu Ziyi was promoted to the senior team of Henan Jianye (now known as Henan FC) within the 2020 Chinese Super League season and would make his debut in league game on 14 August 2020 against Guangzhou Evergrande in a 3-1 defeat where he came on as a substitute for Abduwali Ablet.
+On 12 January 2026, Henan FC announced his departure after the 2025 season.

+On 31 January 2026, Niu joined China League One club Shijiazhuang Gongfu.